panas2567/black-ananas-pages/README.md

-# black-ananas-pages
-Pages for the Black Ananas project
+Black Ananas provides platform for the crypto market analysis and algorithmic trading.